ASCODERUN/ASCODE/README.md

 #### Logs Location: All logs are stored in /logs with timestamps for debugging.
 Use tail -f /logs/*.log for real-time monitoring.

 ## Contributing
-We warmly welcome contributions from the global community to make Juvion AI better!
+We warmly welcome contributions from the global community to make Dibbie AI better!
 Whether you’re a developer, designer, writer, or tester, there are many ways to get involved.

 ### How to Contribute
 1. Fork the Repository: